-Searching for a safe and effective HIV prevention vaccine is a global effort.
+Searching for a safe and effective HIV prevention measure like a vaccine is a global effort.
 So it requires a tremendous commitment from governments, medical facilities, pharmaceutical companies and volunteers.
 But not many people knew about all this work that’s necessary.
 Therefore, the National Institutes of Health’s National Institute of Allergy and Infectious Diseases (NIAID) created HIV Vaccine Awareness Day.

 It’s a chance to thank the volunteers, community members, health professionals, and scientists working together to find a safe and effective preventive HIV vaccine.
-It is also a time to educate communities about the importance of preventive HIV vaccine research.
+It is also a time to educate communities about the importance of preventive vaccine research.

-Why does a HIV Vaccine matter?
+Why does a Vaccine matter?

 - There was a 46% increase in HIV cases in Orange County, Florida from 2013-2017 (1)

 - There were approximately 36.9 million people worldwide living with HIV/AIDS in 2017 (2)

 - An estimated 1.8 million individuals worldwide became newly infected with HIV in 2017 (2)

 For example, if a vaccine was 70% effective, it could prevent HIV in millions of people.
 As a result, save millions of lives!